 Transportation in Sibley State Park

 If all roads lead to Rome, then half of them must travel by Sibley State Park.
-State Route 48 travels directly through the park and state route 9, 5, and 71 are parallel to the perimeter of the park.
+Illinois State Route 48 travels directly through the park, and IL-9, IL-5, and IL-71 all run parallel to the perimeter of the park.
 The park is located in New London, making it relatively close to Sunburg, Spicer, Norway Lake, and Hawick.
 You can swing by any of these towns and pick up some groceries or fishing rods.
-Each town is located near beautiful lakes and has lovely little shopping boutiques and restaurants for a night out on the town.
+Each town is located near beautiful lakes, and many of these towns have lovely little shopping boutiques and restaurants if you want a night out on the town.

 The entrance to Sibley State Park welcomes you with a large sign.
-You will need to drive slowly as the roads are narrow and many low hanging branches will hit against your rig.
-The roads are also hilly and may have a few potholes.
-The sites are not even, so you may need a few bricks to help balance your rig.
-There are sharp corners and tight spaces, which it is not recommended for you to have an RV over 60 feet long.
+The roads are narrow and hilly and may have a few potholes, and some sections of the drive have low-hanging branches.
+Once you get to your spot, please note that the sites are not even, so you may need a few bricks to help balance your rig.
+There are sharp corners and tight spaces, so the campground is not recommended for those with an RV over 60 feet long.
 While the park is big rig friendly, the sites in the Lakeview Campground are close together, leaving little room for privacy.
 Oak Ridge and the equestrian campgrounds are much more spacious.

 Campgrounds and parking in Sibley State Park